430 ILCS 5/) Liquefied Petroleum Gas Regulation Act.

 How are liquefied petroleum gas tanks classified for application procedures and rule enforcement in Illinois?

-LP-Gas tanks are addressed separately from either fuel dispensing or bulk storage flammable and combustible liquid storage tanks.
-LPG = liquefied petroleum gas, meaning that the product is stored as a liquid under pressure in the tank, but at normal pressures and temperatures, the product is a gas.
-Therefore, different rules apply (Title 41 Ill.
+LPG tanks are addressed separately from dispensing or bulk storage tanks holding flammable and combustible liquid storage tanks.
+LP-Gas tanks store liquid under pressure in the tank.
+At normal pressures and temperatures, the product is a gas.
+Title 41 Ill.
 Adm.
-Code Part 200).
-Also, there is a separate application for the installation of an LP-Gas tank.
+Code 200 provides the regulations for the installation of LPG tanks.

 If a LP-Gas tank is installed underground, or mounded in earth, what rules/applications apply?